 In 1916, President Woodrow Wilson’s signature on the Naval Appropriations Act brought the concept of a Navy and Marine Corps Reserve force to life.
-When the United States joined World War One, the Marine Reserve forces totaled three officers and 32 enlisted Marines, but by the time the war ended that number expanded to over six thousand total Reservists.
+When the United States joined World War One, the Marine Reserve forces totaled three officers and 32 enlisted Marines, but by the time the war ended that number expanded to over 6,000 total Reservists.

-The Naval Reserve Act of 1925 brought change and more organization to the Marine Corps Reserve, but during a period of downsizing; by 1930 there was talk about saving money by merging the United States Marine Corps with the U.S. Army.
+The Naval Reserve Act of 1925 brought change and more organization to the Marine Corps Reserve, but during a period of downsizing.
+By 1930 there was talk about saving money by merging the United States Marine Corps with the U.S. Army.
 That’s an idea that didn’t come to pass; after some public outcry by elected officials in favor of a standalone Marine Corps, the idea was abandoned.

 This act seemed to solidify the future of the United States Marine Corps Reserve, and in 1938 a replacement Naval Reserve Act was passed, creating the basis for the Marine Reserve force we have today.

 The Marine Corps began to expand its’ horizons during World War Two, with the creation of The Marine Corps Women’s Reserve, which was authorized by Congress in July 1942.
-Other branches of the military had started accepting women for service, and the Marine Corps Women’s Reserve swore in 1943, the MCWR swore in its first director, Maj.
+Other branches of the military had started accepting women for service, and the Marine Corps Women’s Reserve swore in its first director, Maj.
 Ruth Cheney Streeter, in 1943.
 The first 71 female officer candidates arrived at the U.S. Midshipmen School soon after, with over 700 enlisted women entering Marine Corps boot camp.

-In 1947, it seemed as though the Marine Corps and the Marine Corps Reserve were on the chopping block once more; the Armed Forces Unification Act created a new Department of Defense, but some sources say the act was also “aimed at the abolishment of the Marine Corps in the name of unification” according to the official site of The Marine Corps Reserve Association.
+In 1947, it seemed as though the Marine Corps and the Marine Corps Reserve were on the chopping block once more.
+The Armed Forces Unification Act created a new Department of Defense, but some sources say the act was also “aimed at the abolishment of the Marine Corps in the name of unification,” according to the official site of The Marine Corps Reserve Association.

 However, the Reserve Forces Act of 1948 included standardized pay for Marine Corps Reserve drills, active duty training, and created a retirement pay program.
 The United States Marine Corps and The Marine Corps Reserve were here to stay.